Ulysses S. Grant: Gold corner conspiracy

 In April 1869, railroad tycoons Jay Gould and Jim Fisk conspired to corner the gold market in New York.
 They controlled the Erie Railroad, and a high gold price would allow foreign agriculture buyers to purchase exported crops, shipped east over the Erie's routes.
 Boutwell's policy of selling gold from the Treasury biweekly, however, kept gold artificially low.
 Unable to corrupt Boutwell, the schemers built a relationship with Grant's brother-in-law, Abel Corbin, and gained access to Grant.
 Gould bribed Assistant Treasurer Daniel Butterfield to gain inside information into the Treasury.

 In July, Grant reduced the sale of Treasury gold to $2,000,000 per month.
 Fisk told Grant his gold selling policy would destroy the nation.
 By September, Grant, who was naive regarding finance, was convinced a low gold price would help farmers, and the sale of gold for September was not decreased.
 On September 23, when the gold price reached 143 1/8, Boutwell rushed to the White House and talked with Grant.
 On September 24, known as Black Friday, Grant ordered Boutwell to sell, whereupon Boutwell wired Butterfield to sell $4,000,000 in gold.
 The bull market at Gould's Gold Room collapsed, the price plummeted from 160 to 133 1/3, a bear market panic ensued, Gould and Fisk fled, and economic damages lasted months.
 By January 1870, the economy resumed its post-war recovery.
 (Note: An 1870 Congressional investigation chaired by James A. Garfield cleared Grant of profiteering, but excoriated Gould and Fisk for their manipulation of the gold market and Corbin for exploiting his personal connection to Grant.)

 Foreign affairs

 Grant had limited foreign policy experience, so relied heavily on his talented Secretary of State Hamilton Fish.
 Grant and Fish had cordial friendship.
 Besides Grant, the main players in foreign affairs were Fish and the chairman of the Senate Foreign Relations Committee Charles Sumner.
 Sumner, who hated Grant, led the opposition to Grant's plan to annex Santo Domingo, despite fully supporting annexation of Alaska.

 Grant had an expansionist impulse to protect American interests abroad and was a strong advocate of the Monroe Doctrine.
 For instance, when Tomás Frías became President of Bolivia in 1872, Grant stressed the importance of maintaining good relations between the U.S. and Bolivia.
-He had an idealist side to his foreign policy.
-For instance, Grant appointed a Jewish lawyer, Benjamin F. Peixotto, U.S. Consul in Bucharest, in response to the Romanian persecution of Jews.
-Grant said that respect "for human rights is the first duty for those set as rulers" over the nations.
+Grant acted as international arbitror in the Bolama Question between Portugal and the United Kingdom, ruling in favor of Portugal.